Rome (Josh Pyke album): Reception

 Cameron Adams from Herald Sun said "…it is up there with his finest work."

 Tyler Jenke from ToneDeaf said "Fans of Josh Pyke have been hanging out for a new record from the indie icon for five years now, and in true style, his eagerly-anticipated return has been more than worth the wait.
 Kicking things off with the majestic 'Old Times' Sake', Pyke is fine form throughout the record, with his inimitable compositions proving not only why he's one of Australia’s most beloved artists, but also that five years is far too long to wait for another gorgeous record from Pyke."

 Geordie Gray from ToneDeaf said "Pyke is back with his first album in five years, and what a welcome return it is.
-Rome see's Pyke take listeners on an intimate journey of self-reflection.
+Rome sees Pyke take listeners on an intimate journey of self-reflection.
 20 years into his career, he still sounds fresh as hell."

 Jeff Jenkins from Stack Magazine said "Pyke has a knack for crafting melodies that will lift you out of your malaise, providing comfort and peace.
 And the album is tinged with optimism, with the Sydney singer declaring, 'I know that something good will come around again'".

 Matt Marciniec from Sun Genre said "Josh Pyke's music is as safe and inoffensive as one can imagine.
 Rome will soothe the ear, but will hardly thrill engaged listeners.
 The pieces all fall too perfectly together to where the music lacks some of its essential flavouring.
 But Pyke feels perfectly content staying in his wheelhouse.
 Making perfectly vanilla singalongs is alright by him."